Mental Wellness Apps with Journaling

 Therapist-designed prompts vs. "uses CBT"

-The 6 best mental wellness apps with journaling (2026)
+The 6 best mental wellness apps with journaling (tested for 2026)

-The best mental wellness apps with journaling combine structured prompts, mood tracking, and some form of pattern recognition - the three things that separate apps worth using between therapy sessions from ones that are just digital diaries.
-The six reviewed here cover the range - from lightweight mood-tracker (Daylio) to AI-powered conversational journal (Rosebud, Reflection) to philosophically intensive exploration tool (Mindsera).
-Each entry notes who it's actually best for, not just a features list.
+The best mental wellness apps with journaling combine structured prompts, mood tracking, and some form of pattern recognition.
+The six reviewed here cover the range from lightweight mood logging (Daylio) to deeply conversational AI (Rosebud, Reflection) to structured daily routines (Stoic).
+Each section notes who the app is actually best for - not just a features list.

 App AI depth Therapy integration Mood tracking Best for Price